-, below.
-After a certificant has completed their initial PDU cycle, he/she will be assigned to a new, twoyear PDU cycle which will remain the same from that point forward.
+A certificant's initial renewal cycle is determined by the date they first successfully passed the CCMP-F exam.
+The CCMP PMO then assigns each certificant certification renewal cycle for acquiring PDUs or retaking the exam which coincides with Table 9, below.
+After a certificant has completed their initial renewal cycle, he/she will be assigned to a new, two-year renewal cycle which will remain the same from that point forward.
 The certificant's PDU deadline does not change.
-This is illustrated in the table below.
+This is illustrated on the table below.